QA/QC Inspection Program

 - Check connections on isolated steel ensuring that the bond & cable still meet LMC standards.

-Customer will receive a detailed report of the inspection of our equipment on its facility noting our findings and recommendations.
+Customer will receive a detailed report of the inspection of our equipment on their facility noting our findings and recommendations.
 The report will include a copy of the installation completion form and photography from the initial installation in addition to the QC inspection.
 If there are any changes to the facility from the time of initial install to date of the QC report, customer will be notified and the details documented in the report.
-Lastly, LMC will include a written proposal for additional work recommended to bring the facility up to NFPA 780 standards and to maintain the operational integrity of the LMC system.
+Lastly, LMC will include a written proposal for additional work recommended to meet the requirements of NFPA 780, UL96A, API545, API 2003 and/or Lightning Master practices.

 Warranty : LMC currently offers a two year warranty on parts.
 Each year that the QA/QC inspection is purchased and performed, we will extend this warranty by a year (excluding the ITSD’s).

 No technology, service, or product can guarantee protection of persons or property from injury, death, or damage resulting from lighting, transient voltage surge or static discharge, and Lightning Master Corporation makes no such guarantee or warranty.
 In no event shall Lightning Master Corporation be liable for direct, indirect, special, incidental or consequential damages, including and/or arising in connection with, but not limited to: personal injury and/or death, punitive damages, loss of profit, damage to or loss of use of assets, loss of product or facilities downtime to the extent such damages result from lightning, transient voltage surge or static discharge.

 Lightning Master® systems are unique and site specific.
 Consequently, we always recommend that they be installed by LMC crews.
 LMC’s systems are designed to be low-maintenance, but not maintenance free.
 Therefore, we recommend periodic inspection for best effectiveness.